Overview of Arrhythmias

 Normally, the SA node has the most rapid rate of spontaneous diastolic depolarization, so its cells produce spontaneous action potentials at a higher frequency than other tissues.
 Thus, the SA node is the dominant automatic tissue (pacemaker) in a normal heart.
 If the SA node does not produce impulses, tissue with the next highest automaticity rate, typically the AV node, functions as the pacemaker.
 Sympathetic stimulation increases the discharge frequency of pacemaker tissue, and parasympathetic stimulation decreases it.

-Most cardiac electrical activity is represented on the ECG (see Figure: Diagram of the cardiac cycle, showing pressure curves of the cardiac chambers, heart sounds, jugular pulse wave, and the ECG.), although SA node, AV node, and His-Purkinje depolarization does not involve enough tissue to be detected.
+Most cardiac electrical activity is represented on the electrocardiogram (ECG—see figure Diagram of the cardiac cycle), although SA node, AV node, and His-Purkinje depolarization does not involve enough tissue to be detected.
 The P wave represents atrial depolarization.
 The QRS complex represents ventricular depolarization, and the T wave represents ventricular repolarization.

 Arrhythmia and conduction disturbances may be asymptomatic or cause palpitations (sensation of skipped beats or rapid or forceful beats), symptoms of hemodynamic compromise (eg, dyspnea, chest discomfort, presyncope, syncope), or cardiac arrest.
 Occasionally, polyuria results from release of atrial natriuretic peptide during prolonged supraventricular tachycardias (SVTs).